 UVA's PhD in nursing program is focused on research, and the curriculum includes courses in qualitative, quantitative and historical research.
 Over the course of the program, all PhD students submit a research proposal for peer review, and many submit proposals to the NIHNR's annual service awards competition.

 Because research is such a critical element of the PhD program, we seek to admit students whose own research interests are congruent with those of our faculty.
+A complete list of faculty eligible to chair PhD student committees is available here by clicking on the "research faculty" filter.

 To be considered for the PhD program, applicants must: